BeigeMan/Webbings/README.md

+# 2D Illustration of Swarm-based Insect Mating

  Swarm-based mating of insects, such as midges, typically involves groups, predominantly of males, centred over some marker in the terrain.
 Swarming increases the chances of a successful encounter with patrolling females that are attracted to the swarm.
 They enter it